$100,000 set of Bugatti Veyron wheels and tires pops up on eBay

 Bugatti Owners likely don't need to save money when it comes to replacement parts, but for the frugal Veyron owner, a set of lightly used wheels and tires have surfaced for sale.

-The wheels and tires are for sale on eBay in Fort Lauderdale, Florida, with an asking price of $100,000.
+Motor1 spotted the wheels and tires are for sale on eBay in Fort Lauderdale, Florida, with an asking price of $100,000.
 According to the seller, a new set of tires and wheels costs $150,000 from Bugatti, which makes this gently used set a "steal."
 Then again, what's $50,000 when shoppers already purchased a million-dollar-plus supercar.

 We digress.
-The wheels are the authentic OZ Racing wheels Bugatti fitted to the Veyron and they have never been refurbished.
-They look to be in pretty good condition from what we can see in the photos provided, and the buyer can get them now instead of waiting a year, according to the seller's claim.
-The bespoke Michelin tires have 85 percent of their tread left, the seller says.
+The OZ Racing wheels are the OEM wheels Bugatti fitted to the Veyron, and the seller says they have never been refurbished.
+The seller, who has 100 percent positive feedback on eBay, notes that the buyer can get them now instead of waiting a year, though we've never bought wheels from Bugatti so we don't know how long it would take to get them from the factory.
+The listing also says the bespoke Michelin tires have 85 percent of their tread left, so a few more burnouts and hard corners are left in the rubber.

 Motor Trend reported in 2013 that a set of tires for the Veyron cost $42,000 from Michelin and new wheels rang in at $69,000 for a total of $111,000.
 Noting the seller's claim of current prices, it means the parts have only gotten more expensive with time.
 Also, the wheels are only good through two sets of tires.
 Bugatti said the wheels must be replaced to ensure the integrity of the bead seal when driving the supercar at high speeds.